palnorbee/palnorbee.github.io/projects/pydatascraping.md

     </samp>
     </pre>
 </details>
 <h4>Now all I had to do was save it in a txt file.
-I prefer using the TXT and later converting it into CSV rather than using the CSV module of Python.</h4>
+I prefer using the TXT and later and simply converting it into CSV rather than using the CSV module of Python.</h4>
 <details>
     <summary>Creating the text file.</summary>
     <pre>